NavirInc/Normes-De-Developpement-WordPress/css-naming-convention.md

+> [!CAUTION]
+> This document is currently under development.
+Suggestions for improvements are welcome.

 # CSS NAMING CONVENTIONS
 We utilize a combination of BEM (Block, Element, Modifier) and namespaced CSS, making the markup slightly more complex to write but significantly enhancing its extensibility over time.